mircealungu/student-projects/writing_guidelines/Use_Active_Voice.md

 Always use active voice.

-Using passive voice requires more words to provide less information.
+Using passive voice requires more words to provide less information (i.e., it obscures who did the action).
 Compare the following to examples.
 Which is more informative?
+Which is easier to read?

 > **The choice became** Cloud Firestore as it focused on...